-5) Dress up and hang with your pup.
+5) Dress up your pup.

 If you are a pet owner who gets a kick out of a dachshund in a hot dog costume, then get Fido dressed and take him for a walk.
 Pets are great at soothing our emotions and even treating depression, by simply being there for us to pet or play with.
 They also create healthy opportunities for us to interact with others.